autonomobil/SDCND-P5_Vehicle-Detection/README.md

 [![Results using YOLOv2](https://img.youtube.com/vi/6v--_ULavII/0.jpg)](https://www.youtube.com/watch?v=6v--_ULavII)

-In the end both methods were able to reliably and precisely detect the vehicles in front of the car.
+In the end both methods were able to detect the vehicles in front of the car, especially the Deep Learning method produec realiably results.
 The **Deep Learning** approach enables almost **real time** detection and tracking with around **15-20 fps** on the used machine (1060 6GB GPU).
 This document describes my approach and implemented pipeline.
 The code can be found in the corresponding Jupyter Notebooks for the [classic approach](SDCND-P5_Vehicle-Detection.ipynb) and [YOLOv2](SDCND-P5_Vehicle-Detection_YOLO.ipynb).

 ---
 ## Detailed explanation of the pipeline of the classic approach